Music Meets Medicine: Cullah x Medical College of Wisconsin Release ‘Danse L’Intervention’

 The Danse L'Intervention music video was directed by Wes Tank, a Milwaukee-based multimedia artist, filmmaker, and founder of TankThink — a media production company known for inventive visual storytelling.

-Before his viral breakthrough, Tank built his career as a filmmaker and director through TankThink, producing music videos, documentaries, and creative campaigns across Milwaukee’s arts scene.
-His work on Danse L’Intervention brings a cinematic eye to the intersection of classical music and biomedical science — translating the drama of Cullah’s baroque composition into a visually stunning narrative.
+His work on Danse L'Intervention brings a cinematic eye to the intersection of classical music and biomedical science — translating the drama of Cullah's baroque composition into a visually stunning narrative.

 Learn more at tankthink.org/westank

-Inspiration & Featuring: Ginny McCullough
+Inspiration & Featuring: Ginny McCullough, MSN, FNP, APNP

-Ginny McCullough, MSN, FNP, APNP is the inspiration behind and featured subject of of Cú Chulainn — A vascular neurology nurse practitioner at the Medical College of Wisconsin and stroke survivor, Ginny brings a deeply personal connection to the intersection of science and art that defines this collaboration.
+Ginny McCullough is the inspiration behind and featured subject of Danse L'Intervention — a vascular neurology nurse practitioner at the Medical College of Wisconsin and stroke survivor, she brings a deeply personal connection to the intersection of science and art that defines this collaboration.
+Danse L'Intervention is the closing track of Cú Chulainn, Cullah's 17th studio album.

-In January 2016, Ginny — then a 54-year-old active mother of six — suffered a massive stroke while playing forward for her women’s soccer team.
-She was rushed to Froedtert Hospital at the Medical College of Wisconsin, where a pioneering mechanical thrombectomy procedure saved her life and led to a near-full recovery.
-The experience transformed her career: she returned to nursing as a stroke care specialist at the very hospital that saved her, helping other patients navigate the same journey she had survived.
+In January 2016, Ginny — then a 54-year-old active mother of six — suffered a massive stroke while playing forward for her women's soccer team.
+She was rushed to Froedtert Hospital at MCW, where a pioneering mechanical thrombectomy procedure saved her life and led to a near-full recovery.
+She returned to nursing as a stroke care specialist at the very hospital that saved her, helping other patients navigate the same journey she had survived.

-Her story has been featured by WISN and Froedtert & MCW as a testament to the life-saving research happening at the Medical College of Wisconsin — the same institution whose Project Wonder program now hosts Cullah’s music video.
-That Ginny’s son would one day collaborate with MCW through art is a full-circle moment that underscores the deeply personal roots of Danse L’Intervention.
+Her story has been featured by WISN and Froedtert & MCW as a testament to the life-saving research at MCW — the same institution whose Project Wonder program now hosts Cullah's music video.
+That Ginny's son would one day collaborate with MCW through art is a full-circle moment that underscores the deeply personal roots of Danse L'Intervention.

 Connect with Ginny on LinkedIn